Call4Cloud | MMP-C | Autopilot | Device Preparation

 After opening IDA and spending some time looking at LAPS.dll and LAPScsp.dll and looking through all the code I felt that I was missing something.
 Let me explain why I had that feeling!

-I knew where to start digging because I already found some interesting stuff.
-In the Windows LAPS password reset blog, I showed you what was happening when a task was queued in the background.
+I knew where to start digging because I had already found some interesting stuff.
+In the Windows LAPS password reset blog, I showed you what happened when a task was queued in the background.

 As shown below, the magic word is the “SubmitDelayedSerialOperation” Function inside LAPS.DLL